WHU-USI3DV/CoFiI2P/README.md

 - 2024-09-10: accepted by IEEE RA-L 2024!🎉
 - 2024-10-05: We have updated the code for training and evaluation stability!
 - 2025-03-05: Errors in the configuration file have been fixed.
 Please re-pull the latest version of the code.
+- 2025-03-16: Upload pre-processed KITTI and Nuscenes data for I2P registration.

 ## 💻 Installation
 An example for ```CUDA=11.6``` and ```pytorch=1.13.1```: